LuisYonOfficial/Universal-Timing-Check-Device/README.md

 ## Board Connection Points

 Main PWR:
-- 12V Power In Connector (Expands to 12v and 7.5v option for logic)
+- 12V Power In Connector (Gets reduced to 3.3v via regulator for central comparator logic)
 - Final PWR voltage needs to be regulated (Using off the shelf dc/dc converters with built-in regulation)

 Signal Connections (For reading)